sudhansu-24/claude-switch/README.md

 ## Want to help?

 Issues and pull requests are welcome!
-One request: keep the scripts compatible with the PowerShell that ships with Windows (5.1) — no PowerShell 7-only syntax — so everything works on a fresh machine.
+One request: keep the scripts compatible with the PowerShell that ships with Windows (5.1), meaning no PowerShell 7-only syntax, so everything works on a fresh machine.